Lima: Climate

 Lima has a mild climate, despite its location in the tropics and in a desert.
 Lima's proximity to the waters of the Pacific Ocean leads to intense maritime moderation of the temperatures, thereby making the climate much milder than those to be expected for a tropical desert, and thus Lima can be classified as a desert climate (Köppen: BWh) with subtropical temperature ranges.
 Temperatures rarely fall below 12 °C or rise above 30 °C. Two distinct seasons can be identified: summer, December through April, and winter from June through September/October.
 May and October/November are generally transition months, with a more dramatic warm-to-cool weather transition in later May or/and earlier June.
 Situated onshore from the cold ocean waters, rainfall is extremely rare in Lima.

 The summers, December through April, are sunny, hot, and muggy.
 Daily temperatures oscillate between lows of 18 to 22 °C and highs of 25 to 30 °C. Coastal fogs occur in some mornings and high clouds in some afternoons and evenings.
 Summer sunsets are colorful, known by locals as "cielo de brujas" (Spanish for "sky of witches"), since the sky commonly turns shades of orange, pink, and red around 7 pm.

 During winter, June through October, the weather is dramatically different.
 Grey skies, breezy conditions, higher humidity, and cooler temperatures prevail.
-Long 10 to 15-day stretches of dark overcast skies are not uncommon.
+Long 10 to 15-day stretches of dark overcast skies are common.
 Persistent morning drizzle (garúa) frequently occurs from June through September, coating the streets with a thin layer of water that generally dries up by early afternoon.
 Winter temperatures vary little between day and night.
 They range from lows of 14 to 16 °C and highs of 16 to 19 °C, rarely exceeding 20 °C except in the easternmost districts.